Modified Newtonian dynamics: Dark matter explanation

 While acknowledging that Milgrom's law provides a succinct and accurate description of a range of galactic phenomena, many physicists reject the idea that classical dynamics itself needs to be modified and attempt instead to explain the law's success by reference to the behavior of dark matter.
 Some effort has gone towards establishing the presence of a characteristic acceleration scale as a natural consequence of the behavior of cold dark matter halos, although Milgrom has argued that such arguments explain only a small subset of MOND phenomena.
-An alternative proposal is to modify the properties of dark matter (e.g., to make it interact strongly with itself or baryons) in order to induce the tight coupling between the baryonic and dark matter mass that the observations point to.
+An alternative proposal is to ad hoc modify the properties of dark matter (e.g., to make it interact strongly with itself or baryons) in order to induce the tight coupling between the baryonic and dark matter mass that the observations point to.
 Finally, some researchers suggest that explaining the empirical success of Milgrom's law requires a more radical break with conventional assumptions about the nature of dark matter.
 One idea (dubbed "dipolar dark matter") is to make dark matter gravitationally polarizable by ordinary matter and have this polarization enhance the gravitational attraction between baryons.

 Outstanding problems for MOND

+Some ultra diffuse galaxies, such as NGC 1052-DF2, originally appeared to be free of dark matter.
+Were this the case, it would have posed a problem for MOND because it cannot explain the rotation curves.
+However, further research showed that the galaxies were at a different distance than previously thought, leaving the galaxies with plenty of room for dark matter.
+The idea that a single value of a0 can fit all the different galaxies' rotation curves has also been criticized, although this finding is disputed.
+It has also been claimed that MOND offers a poor fit to both the HI column density and size of Lyα absorbers.
+Modified inertia versions of MOND have long suffered from poor theoretical compatibility with long held physical principles such as conservation laws.
+Researchers working on MOND generally do not interpret it as a modification of inertia, with only very limited work done on this area.